 Giving Compass' Take:

-• Food Tank highlights a new project called Saguna Rice Technique (SRT) and how this agricultural practice will not only increase farm yields and income but also improve the health of soils, thereby, storing more carbon in the process.
+- Emmanuel D'Silva highlights the Saguna Rice Technique, an agricultural practice that not only increases farm yields but also improves the health of soils, thereby storing more carbon.

 A new project will help farmers increase their income as well as store carbon in their soil.
 Starting with 20 farmers in two districts of Maharashtra state in India, the carbon farming project will compensate farmers for increases in soil organic carbon.
 These farmers follow no-till practices in growing rice and other cover crops.